COMP4900A-2/defusee/README.md

 Make All

 ## Run Instruction
-Execute those 3 process in this order either by inluding the process in /tmp/ or running directly from momentics:
+Execute those 3 process in this order either by inluding the process in /tmp/

 environment
 sensor